sk400/sk400/README.md

 ## About Me

 Hi there 👋, I'm Saumyakanta Panda!
 I’m a self-taught full stack web developer, and I am specializing in building SaaS web apps using Next.js, React.js, and the ecosystem.
 I'm passionate about coding, generative AI, and building impactful projects.
-Currently, I’m dedicated to learning and enhancing my skills on [codedamn](https://codedamn.com/user/lee0309).
+Currently, I'm working as an intern at DreamCasa.
 I also use generative AI tools like Codeium, ChatGPT, Gemini, Locofy, etc. to accelerate my development process.
 Let's connect and geek out about tech and coding!

 ## My Projects